ShamanChandini/Travel_website/README.md

 Installation/Setup

-Open your `XAMPP/WAMP's` Control Panel and start the `"Apache"` and `"MySQL".`
+Open your `XAMPP` Control Panel and start the `"Apache"` and `"MySQL".`

-If you are using XAMPP, after completion of your source code save it into the `XAMPP's "htdocs"` directory.
+As you're using XAMPP, after completion of your source code save it in the directory of `XAMPP's "htdocs"` directory.

-Browse the PHPMyAdmin in a browser. i.e. http://localhost/phpmyadmin
+Browse the PhpMyAdmin in a browser. i.e. http://localhost/phpmyadmin

 Create a new database naming "travel_website".

 Import the provided SQL file.

-Browse the Travel and Tour Website in a browser. i.e. http://localhost/travel-website
+Browse the Travel and Tour Website in a browser. i.e. http://localhost/travel-website Make sure ``XAMPP`` server is running behind and turn on the modules ``MySQl`` and ``Apache`` To view your home page enter : http://localhost/travel-website/home.html To view your about page enter : http://localhost/travel-website/about.html To view your package page enter : http://localhost/travel-website/package.html To view your booking page enter : http://localhost/travel-website/book.html

 ## 🔗 Links